jobright-ai/2025-Internship/README.md

-# Daily Intern Jobs in Tech by Jobright.ai
+# Daily Intern Jobs Repo by Jobright.ai

 This repository collects and categorises different categories of internship repositories.